roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/connecting-to-chirpstack/README.md

 />

 ::: tip Note:
-If you want to join in OTAA mode, select “**DeviceProfile_OTAA**” in the “Device-profile” item.
+:pencil: If you want to join in OTAA mode, select “**DeviceProfile_OTAA**” in the “Device-profile” item.
 If you want to join in ABP mode and CN470 frequency, then, select “**DeviceProfile_ABP_CN470**” in the “Device-Profile” item.
 If you want to join in ABP mode and other frequencies except AS923 and CN470, you should select “**DeviceProfile_ABP**” in the “Device-profile” item.
 :::